FIX94/triforce-header-patcher/README.md

 GVS46E - Virtua Striker 4 Ver.
 2006

 # Manual Compiling

+## windows
-As of right now this is a windows only code.
+~~As of right now this is a windows only code~~.
 If you have MinGW installed and gcc referenced in your PATH variable just use the "build.bat".
 Support for other OSes might follow in the future.

+## linux
+run build.sh, does the same thing as build.bat on windows